These settings are the sixth step in getting NEO Planner up and running.

 This is especially true for moon phases around 100%.

-between the objects and the moon depending on the phase based on your own experience.
+In this window you have the option to set the distances between the objects and the moon depending on the phase based on your own experience.

 Neo Planner then sorts out the objects whose positions are too close to the moon by the entered number of degrees during the night.

-Experience has shown that when planning for moonlight, you should also set the maximum brightness of the objects lower.
+Experience has shown that when planning for moonlight, you should also set the maximum brightness of the objects lower. look here how to control the brightness of the objects

 Enter the RA hours which objects should be observed east of sidereal time depending on the nature of the horizon.